IV Therapy Training Program Information

 Courses include topics in:

 Employment Outlook and Salary Info

 Employment outlook data specifically related to IV therapy is not available, but information for the related careers of RNs and LPNs is available.
-The U.S. Bureau of Labor Statistics (BLS) has predicted that employment for LPNs will increase by 25% between 2012 and 2022, while employment opportunities for RNs are predicted to increase 19% during that same time (www.bls.gov).
-According to data found on Salary.com in May 2015, the median salary for RNs specializing in IV therapy was $79,041.
+The U.S. Bureau of Labor Statistics (BLS) has predicted that employment for both LPNs and RNs will increase by 16% between 2014 and 2024 (www.bls.gov).
+According to Salary.com the median salary for RNs specializing in IV therapy was $82,569.